Top Puerto Rican Festivals: Celebrating Culture, Music, and Cuisine

 La Fortaleza: A Peek into History

 La Fortaleza, Puerto Rico’s crown jewel, has seen everything from pirate skirmishes to heated political debates.
-This fortress isn’t just a pretty face; it’s the Governor’s crib and the stage for many pivotal moments that have shaped Puerto Rico’s story.
+This fortress isn’t just a pretty face; it’s the Governor’s crib and the stage for many pivotal that have shaped Puerto Rico’s story.
 It’s been the backdrop for key decisions, the signing of important documents, and lively debates that have influenced Puerto Rico’s relationship with the United States.

 EventWhy It Matters